 While it might be challenging to reach the scale of these retail giants, they provide excellent lessons in managing current stock, improving forecasting, and meeting demand.

-To develop a specific winning reorder point planning strategy, and improve the larger task of inventory management, adopt a few of the following approaches:
+To develop a specific winning reorder point planning strategy and improve the larger task of inventory management, adopt a few of the following approaches:

 1. Avoid Using Absolute Reorder Point

-It might be tempting to set reorder points then move on to the next vital project, but things change.
+It might be tempting to set reorder points and then move on to the next vital project, but things change.
 Demand increases and decreases without warning.

-Your suppliers might also carry their pressure points that can change at any moment.
+Your suppliers might also carry pressure points that can change at any moment.
 Market conditions might gradually or suddenly move in unexpected directions.